Uganda remembers The Martyrs of Uganda who died for their Faith June 3rd each year

 When the church was once again persecuted in Uganda by Idi Amin, men such as Archbishop Janani Luwum who was killed by Idi Amin and Bishop Festo Kivengere and others did not waiver from their commitment to Christ just as the Martyrs had before them

-Today the Church in Uganda, Catholic, Anglican, Evangelical, Pentecostal is growing and thriving and June 3rd Martyr’s Day is an acknowledgment that these young men were the seed of the Church which now has come to fruition and developed into a great tree though with different branches.
+Today the Church in Uganda, Catholic, Anglican, Evangelical, Pentecostal is growing and thriving.
+June 3rd, Martyr’s Day is an acknowledgment that these young men were the seed of the Church, which now has come to fruition and developed into a great tree though with different branches.
 Ugandan Christians have been from the beginning are now actively proclaiming their faith all over the Globe.
 The Ugandan Church is no longer primarily a receiving Church but a sending Church well represented throughout the world.

-The freedom to worship without fear exists in Uganda and churches are filled with worshippers each Sunday.
-People from all levels of Ugandan society attend church on a weekly basis without restraint.
+The freedom to worship without fear exists in Uganda, and churches are filled with worshippers each Sunday.
+People from all levels of Ugandan society attend church weekly without restraint.

 The persecution the Martyrs faced, the persecution the church suffered under Idi Amin is today history- Daily Ugandans sing Praises, like the Martyrs, to their God.